newrelic/terraform-provider-newrelic/website/docs/r/notification_destination.html.markdown

 * `type` - (Required) The type of destination.
 One of: `EMAIL`, `SERVICE_NOW`, `WEBHOOK`, `JIRA`, `MOBILE_PUSH`, `EVENT_BRIDGE`, `PAGERDUTY_ACCOUNT_INTEGRATION` or `PAGERDUTY_SERVICE_INTEGRATION`.
 The types `SLACK` and `SLACK_COLLABORATION` can only be imported, updated and destroyed (cannot be created via terraform).
 * `auth_basic` - (Optional) A nested block that describes a basic username and password authentication credentials.
 Only one auth_basic block is permitted per notification destination definition.
 See [Nested auth_basic blocks](#nested-auth_basic-blocks) below for details.
 * `auth_token` - (Optional) A nested block that describes a token authentication credentials.
 Only one auth_token block is permitted per notification destination definition.
 See [Nested auth_token blocks](#nested-auth_token-blocks) below for details.
+* `auth_custom_header` - (Optional) A nested block that describes a custom header authentication credentials.
+Multiple blocks are permitted per notification destination definition.
+[Nested auth_custom_header blocks](#nested-authcustomheader-blocks) below for details.
+* `secure_url` - (Optional) A nested block that describes a URL that contains sensitive data at the path or parameters.
+Only one secure_url block is permitted per notification destination definition.
+See [Nested secure_url blocks](#nested-secureurl-blocks) below for details.
 * `property` - (Required) A nested block that describes a notification destination property.
 See [Nested property blocks](#nested-property-blocks) below for details.

 ### Nested `auth_basic` blocks